What Are Question Marks and Exclamation Marks?

 What a wonderful (but also humid) day!

-You can also surround the exclamation mark with parenthesis to emphasize a single word in a sentence (or to show that this part of the sentence is surprising)
+You can also put an exclamation mark in parenthesis to emphasize a single word in a sentence or to show that a particular part of the sentence is surprising.
+Do not insert a space between the word and the parenthesis.
+For example:

 She saw a